Welcome to First Baptist Church of Manchester Center, VT "The Community Church"

 PRAYER AND BOOK STUDY

-Please contact Pastor Rebecca
+contact Pastor Rebecca for more information

 SHARE YOUR GIFTS